hamish/graphfetch/README.md

 ## Performance

-Graphfetch uses the ndb async methods to execute as much of the datastore activity in parallel as possible.
-Performance appears to be very good.
-A future enhancement #1 aims to provide a tasklet based implementation which may be faster in some complex situations.
+Graphfetch currently provides 2 implementations - one that uses the syncronus api to provide a baseline.
+And then an optimized implementaiton (which is the default) that uses the ndb async methods to execute as much of the datastore activity in parallel as possible.
+Performance appears to be good.
+Future enhancements will profile different implementaitons (for example a tasklet based implementation.)

 Some indication of performance can be obtained by the following app stats reports.
-Both of these snapshots were taken after the objects had been pre-loaded into memcache (by fetching the same graph directly prior to the sample being taken):
+The objects being retrieved were fetched several times in a row before the appstats snapshot was taken, so this shows the situation where all of the cachable objects were alread in memcache.

 Async Implementation